Table of Contents

 Are You Providing Sufficient DHA to Your Child?
 LifeCell Diagnostics Introduces Omegascore-P

-A convenient & rapid way to know your DHA levels!
+A convenient and rapid way to know your DHA levels!

 DHA is optimally present in the breast milk of lactating mothers.
 DHA levels are, however, difficult to quantify because we obtain it from different types of food with diverse absorption patterns.
 Therefore, the only way to determine DHA levels in breast milk is to have it tested.